hugoferreira/hugoferreira.github.com/_posts/2019-06-09-capture-that-memory-flag.markdown

 ...
 ```

-Ok, too much information; we are going to to this the hardway.
+Nope, too much information; we are going to to this the hardway.
 Up until this point, I thought that the sentence *"A VOLATILIDADE é a constante da vida!"* was something hinting to a password:

 ```
 $> strings memdmp | grep volatilidade
 ```

-Nope, nothing to see here.
-However, JP quickly pointed out there is a forensics tool called [volatility](https://www.volatilityfoundation.org).
-Perfect:
+But no, nothing relevant.
+Soon after, JP pointed out there is a forensics tool called [volatility](https://www.volatilityfoundation.org); perfect:

 ```
 $> vol.py -f memdmp imageinfo